syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - if probability or stdev is equal to or less than zero, equal to or greater than 1.
+&#35;NUM! - if probability or stdev is equal to or less than zero, equal to or greater than 1.

-#VALUE! - if probability or mean or stdev is non-numeric.
+&#35;VALUE! - if probability or mean or stdev is non-numeric.

 Example:

 ![](Calculate-functions_images/Calculate-functions_img56.png)

+_NORMINV_

 ### NORM.S.DIST